 Please click on the link to download, KS1 learning sites

 Please click on the link to download, KS2 home learning sites

 Oak National Academy and BBC Bitesize

-These learning platforms are for parents, who would like their children to do more home learning and should not be replace the provision that Holy Trinity already provides.
+These learning platforms are for parents, who would like their children to do more home learning and should not be replace, but supplement the home learning provision that Holy Trinity already provides.
 Below is a brief description of Oak National Academy and BBC Bitesize.